 Persons making or involved in a complaint regarding a department member's conduct will not be hindered or harassed in any manner for their action.
 At the conclusion of all internal investigations, all recorded complaints and supervisory inquiry/investigation reports are forwarded to the Internal Affairs Coordinator.
 Reports of closed investigations are public record and available for review as permitted by Florida Statute 119.

 If you would like to make a complaint regarding the performance of an agency member, please complete the Pinellas Park Police Department Contact Form.
 You can also request to speak with an agency supervisor by calling 727-369-7864.

 Every citizen regardless of race, ethnicity, gender, sexual orientation, religion, economic status, background, age, or culture deserves the highest level of service available and equal treatment under the law.
-The Pinellas Park Police Department is committed to this belief, and strives to insure unbiased policing in all of its encounters between officers and citizens.
+The Pinellas Park Police Department is committed to this belief and strives to ensure unbiased policing in all of its encounters between officers and citizens.